Letters to Numbers Logo

 What is the A0Z25 Cipher?

 The A0Z25 cipher is a simple substitution cipher that assigns each letter of the alphabet a number starting from zero.
-In this system, A equals 0, B equals 1, C equals 2, and so on until Z equals 25.
-This creates a direct and intuitive mapping between the 26 letters and the numbers 0-25.
+A equals 0, B equals 1, C equals 2, and so on until Z equals 25.
+This creates a direct mapping between the 26 letters and the numbers 0–25.

 Complete A0Z25 Reference Chart